nambrosini/cron-job/README.md

 }
 ```

-Functions and job can be mixed together.
+Functions and job can also be mixed together.

 ``` Function and job
 extern crate cron_job;